lattejed/LJDynamicParser/README.md

 ## Implementation notes

-This parser configures itself at runtime by generating a lookup table that corresponds to the expressions defined in a BNF grammar.
+This parser configures itself at runtime by generating a lookup table that corresponds to the expressions defined in a "KNF" grammar (see above).
 After successfully parsing a set of tokens, it returns an AST.

 Consider the following grammar capable of parsing December 31st: